argoproj/argo-cd/docs/operator-manual/declarative-setup.md

   }
 ```

+This allows the Argo CD management role to assume the cluster role.

-You can add permissions like above to the Argo CD management role for each cluster being added to Argo CD (assuming you
+You can add permissions like above to the Argo CD management role for each cluster being managed by Argo CD (assuming you
 create a new role per cluster).

-#### Added Cluster Roles
+#### Cluster Role Trust Policies

-As stated, each EKS cluster being added to Argo CD should have its own role.
-This role should not have any permission policies.
+As stated, each EKS cluster being added to Argo CD should have its own corresponding role.
+This role should not have any
+permission policies.
 Instead, it will be used to authenticate against the EKS cluster's API.
-The Argo CD management role assumes this role,
+The Argo CD management role
-and calls the AWS API to get an auth token via argocd-k8s-auth.
-That token is used when connecting to the added cluster's
+assumes this role, and calls the AWS API to get an auth token via argocd-k8s-auth.
+That token is used when connecting to
-API endpoint.
+the added cluster's API endpoint.

 If we create role `arn:aws:iam::<AWS_ACCOUNT_ID>:role/<IAM_CLUSTER_ROLE>` for a cluster being added to Argo CD, we should
-set its trust policy to give the Argo CD management role permission to assume this role (in addition to granting the Argo CD
+set its trust policy to give the Argo CD management role permission to assume it.
+Note that we're granting the Argo CD
-management role permission to assume this role as we did above).
+management role permission to assume this role above, but we also need to permit that action via the cluster role's
+trust policy.

 A suitable trust policy allowing the `IAM_CLUSTER_ROLE` to be assumed by the `ARGO_CD_MANAGEMENT_IAM_ROLE_NAME` role looks like this: